USDA FoodKeeper – Cold Storage Guidelines

 To tell if hot sauce has gone bad, look for any signs of mold, discoloration, or separation.
 Check for any off smells like a sour or musty odor.
 Additionally, if the texture appears clumpy or slimy, it is best to discard the hot sauce to ensure safety.

 Hot sauce carries a low risk of foodborne illness due to its high acidity and typically low water activity.
 However, contamination can occur from improper handling or storage.
 Pathogens like Salmonella and E. coli can still pose a risk if introduced through contaminated ingredients or cross-contamination.
-To prevent illness, always use clean utensils when serving, store in a cool, dry place, and check for signs of spoilage before consuming.
+To reduce the risk of foodborne illness, always use clean utensils when serving, store in a cool, dry place, and check for signs of spoilage before consuming.

 For optimal storage, keep hot sauce in a cool, dark place away from direct sunlight and heat sources.
 Refrigeration is not required but can help maintain the quality and flavor, especially for natural or homemade hot sauces.
 Shake the bottle before each use to redistribute any settled ingredients and keep the cap or lid tightly sealed to prevent air exposure.
 To avoid spills and stains, store the bottle upright in a pantry or fridge door for easy access.